 Kherlen-Gobi water transfer has been discussed by China-Mongolia Water Commission many times and special joint field surveys were conducted along Kherlen river.
 China side always expressed firm belief that the Kherlen River and Dalai Lake would be seriously impacted by planned water transfer to Gobi in Mongolia.
-Songliaowei Basin Commission who participated in Working Group from China side also always stressed that building a reservoir on Kherlen River is the worst water supply option. such water supply method is no longer used in arid areas of China where evaporation is
+Songliaowei Basin Commission who participated in Working Group from China side also always stressed that building a reservoir on Kherlen River is the worst water supply option.
+Such water supply method is no longer used in arid areas of China where evaporation is 1000mm/year and more.

-1000mm and more.
 Worst consequences of such scheme are expected both from reduced floods and reduced water flow during dry phase of climate cycle.
 Finally in 2013 China side was assured by Mongolia counterparts that Kherlen-Gobi project was shelved.
-(Songliaowei Basin Commission Engineers, pers. communication).
+(Songliaowei Basin Commission Engineers, pers. communication 2014)

 Now as Kherlen-Gobi Project has been again revived by Mongolian Government, there is a potential for a nightmare scenario of an agreement between China and Mongolia, who both are weary of transboundary water argument, and may simply sacrifice any environmental considerations for the sake of reaching political agreement.
 In this worst possible scenario China agrees that Mongolia diverts waters of Kherlen river to Gobi, while Mongolia allows dredging of Shariljiin Gol and does not object to Khalkh River transfer to Xilingol coalfields.
 Under such scenario Kherlen river and Buir Lake Ramsar wetland would likely suffer most negative impacts, closely followed by impacts on Dalai Lake Ramsar wetland and Khalkh River.
-Hopefully both countries have sufficient environmental safeguards to prevent such agreement from happening.
+Hopefully both countries have sufficient environmental safeguards and common sense to prevent such agreement from happening.

-International cooperation on water and climate in Dauria.
+International cooperation on water and climate in Dauria

 Uncoordinated water resource development aimed to secure water on the individual national territories would have devastating effects on the transboundary wetlands.
 While conflict is possible, the countries have different comparative advantages and have a lot of reasons to share experience and resources.
 There are hopeful developments in each country: China has strong National Wetlands Protection Policy and Action Plan that prescribes water allocation to important wetlands (2003).
 Russia adopted new Water Code prescribing development of "Standards of acceptable impact" (SAI) for environmental flows, as well as chemical, thermal, radioactive and microbial pollution (2007).
-Mongolia adopted a new law "Law on prohibiting mineral extraction in forest areas, river headwaters and water protection zones" (2009).
+Mongolia adopted a new law "Law on the Prohibition of Mineral Exploration and Mining in Headwaters of Rivers, Water Basins Protection Zones and Forest Areas" (2009).